Wedding Ceremony Photography

 No matter what else is happening make sure you are ready when the car arrives with the bridesmaids and then with the bride and father etc.

-Don’t be afraid to ask the driver to park in a more suitable place if you have obstructions in front of you…they are used to it.
-Also, take some control here and if need be, ask the party to wait before getting out whilst you get in place but certainly don’t take too long, everyone is nervous enough.
+Don’t be afraid to ask the driver to park in a more suitable place if you have obstructions in front of you.
+They are used to it.
+Also, take some control here.
+If need be, ask the party to wait before getting out whilst you get in place but certainly don’t take too long.
+Everyone is nervous enough.

 Keep your eyes open at all times for irregular details such as the bouquet, crumpled dresses, stray hairs etc. Many things can be changed post-processing but you are better off getting it right on the day.

 Once you have the shots you need here, make your way to the church entrance.
-I usually get some shots from behind as the bride walks up the steps or into the church but I then ask them to stop as I myself get into the church before them.
+I usually get some shots from behind as the bride walks up the steps or into the church.
+I then ask them to stop as I myself get into the church before them.

-This is where I change my camera settings to “inside” mode and switch on the flash.
+This is where I change my camera settings to "inside" mode and switch on the flash if needed.
 As the bride enters the church I fire away and you will normally not be alone.
-Be aware that guests will be all over the place standing, sitting, walking about trying to get the best angle for their own shots.
+Be aware that guests will be all over the place standing, sitting, walking about trying to get the best angle for themselves

 Once she has passed me I get some shots as they head off towards her intended.
 If using flash I switch off again at this point and up the ISO to get some natural light images.

 There is normally time here to get your bearings and check everything whilst the formalities begin.
-I personally do some “chimping” (scrolling through images on rear camera screen) just to put my mind at rest and assure myself that I have everything so far.
+I personally do some "chimping" (scrolling through images on rear camera screen) just to put my mind at rest.
+It assures me that I have everything so far.

 Always remember that you are, for all intents and purposes, still a "working" guest at this wedding.
 No matter how stressed out you get, never get into a fight or heated discussion with other guests if they get in your way.

-Accept whatever is thrown at you and accept the fact that no matter how well you planned this day, things do change and even go wrong sometimes.
+Accept whatever is thrown at you.
+Accept the fact that no matter how well you planned this day, things do change and even go wrong sometimes.
 Deal with it professionally and politely.

 You will no doubt be offered alcohol throughout the day.
 It doesn’t matter how well you have got to know the couple, you are still working.
-If you really do want to have a drink with them, wait until you have finished your work at the reception, put all your gear away and join the fun but let the bride and groom know that you have finished your job and have got all the shots they wanted.
+If you really do want to have a drink with them, wait until you have finished your work at the reception.
+Put all your gear away and join the fun.
+Let the bride and groom know that you have finished your job and have got all the shots they wanted.